The Wrong Way to Propose Marriage

 Irresistible Simplicity

 Many men pour a lot of thought into how they’ll pop the question to their beloved.
+Sadly, my candid friend wasn’t one of them.

 My husband and I have sat on the sidelines now for five of our own sons’ marriage proposals.
 Proposals that included such painstakingly planned details as candlelight dinners, secluded picnics, sunset strolls along the shore, blindfolded visits to rose gardens, exploding boxes, treetop kisses, hidden photographers, helicopter rides, and heartfelt declarations of everlasting love.

-My dear Doug’s proposal was not nearly so flashy as all that.
-Instead, he took a knee in his grandparents’ living room.
-Nanny and Poppie were right there, critiquing as he went, insisting he back up and start again at several key points.
+So he bent the knee and asked me proper in his grandparents’ living room that evening.
+Nanny and Poppie were right there, critiquing and correcting as he went, insisting that he back up and start again at several key points.

 To me, the most notable difference between the two was the sense of yearning that accompanied the request.
 If there’s an opposite of choking down vomit, that’s what I saw in Doug’s eyes when he looked at me that evening.
 What I still see when he looks at me today.